 Cloud solutions are another IBM’s competitive advantage.
 Control Desk lets you operate cloud-based environments, traditional on-premises infrastructure, or hybrid combinations.

-And don’t forget about the self-service feature, thanks to which you can significantly reduce costs and allow users to independently report and resolve incidents or service requests.
-This allows service teams to focus on more critical issues.
+And keep in mind the self-service feature, thanks to which you can significantly reduce costs and allow users to report and resolve incidents or service requests independently.
+This enables service teams to focus on more critical issues.

 In this article, we have described the two excellent ITSM tools.
 Both products have their fans and are very popular.
 While Jira Service Desk is a member of the huge family and can be integrated with many Atlassian products, IBM Control Desk is a more stand-alone solution.

 The decision which product to use or which one is better is always yours.
-Unfortunately, we couldn’t cover all aspects related to this topic.
-Therefore, follow the links in the article and get more insights.
+Follow the links in the article and get more insights.

 Author: Sales & Marketing team at Rozdoum